joaooleitaoo10/LAPR2-VaxCare/README.md

 --------------------------------------------------------------------------

-This was my 3rd project which I developed with more 4 colleagues during the 2nd semester of my 1st year in university.
+This was my 3rd project which I developed with 4 more colleagues during the 2nd semester of my 1st year in university.

 It was finished successfully, as our team got a 19/20 grade in the evaluation.

-It was my second project using OOP, although this time I acctually learned much more about OOP before and during the project development, which allowed me and my team to develop the whole application with the best practices.
+It was my second project using OOP, although this time I actually learned much more about OOP before and during the project development, which allowed me and my team to develop the whole application with the best practices.

-All information about the project (project description and requirements) are available on the repository.
+All information about the project (project description and requirements) is available on the repository.